 After Bone Grafting

 Do not chew directly on the site for 90 days.
-Hygiene after the first 24 hours is limited to rinsing only until your check-up visit.
-Stop brushing and flossing at one-tooth-away from the graft site.
+Hygiene at the surgical site is limited to rinsing only until your check-up visit.
+Brush and floss one-tooth-away from the graft site.
 Avoid pressures on any visible membranes or graft material.

 Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for one hour.
+Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by placing direct pressure with a gauze pad placed directly on the bleeding wound for one hour.
 If bleeding continues please call for further instructions.

 Drink plenty of fluids.
 Avoid hot liquids or food.
-Soft food and liquids should be eaten on the day of surgery.
+Soft food and liquids should be eaten on the day of surgery chewing in areas away from the surgical site.
 Try to eat away from the dental implant or bone grafted area(s) for 2-3 weeks.

 Good oral hygiene is essential to good healing.
 Warm water rinses should be used at least 4-5 times a day, especially after meals.
-Do not brush the implant or bone grafted areas for 2-3 weeks.
+The protective caps (healing abutments) over dental implants can be gently brushed.
+Do not brush bone grafted areas for 2-3 weeks.
 Antibacterial rinses may be used.
 Be gentle brushing around any adjacent teeth.

 Keep physical activities to a minimum immediately following surgery.
 During exercise, throbbing or bleeding may occur.